Is getting a Korean facial a luxury? Probably. But I see it as an essential component of my skin and self-care routine.

 Address: 더샵스타파크 B동 306호

-K Spa is a little bit tricky to find, because it’s tucked away in the B-block of an officetel, and you have to buzz up to get into the building.
+K Spa is a little bit tricky to find, because it’s tucked away in the B-block of an officetel.
+You have to buzz up to get into the building.

 If you want to drive, there’s free parking available on the B1 level of the officetel.
-Make sure to ask for a stamp or coupon before you leave the spa.
+Make sure to ask for a stamp or coupon before you leave K Spa.

 The closest subway station is Jamsil on Line 2.
 Take exit 7, and walk straight past the McDonalds and 2 separate Starbucks until you reach the traffic lights.
 Without crossing the street, make a right and walk straight until you pass the Samsung SDS Building.

-Are you into K-beauty or skincare?
-Have you tried a facial in Korea?
-Do you know any affordable Seoul spas?
+Have you had a Korean facial?
+Do you know where to get an affordable facial in Seoul?
 Share your tips in the comments below.
-We’d love to hear from you. <3
+We’d love to hear from you!